OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 The only way that you can extend your subscription is to do valid developer activity.
 If you are using this subscription for only word processing or spreadsheets, and you are not creating and testing custom solutions, your subscription will expire and eventually be deleted.

-When your subscription is about to expire, you will receive a reminder in email and in your Office 365 Dashboard that contains instructions for how to extend your subscription.
+When your subscription is about to expire, you will receive a reminder in email and yellow and red notificaiton in your Office 365 Dashboard that contains instructions for how to extend your subscription.

+These warnings look like this:

+If your subscription expires in 30 days you will see a yellow warning like this

+If you subscription has expired you will see a red warning like this

 ### If my subscription is going to expire, how much time do I have before it is deleted?